 The Department of Political Science & International Affairs offers internships for academic credit in a variety of exciting and educational settings during spring, summer and fall semesters.
 Examples of ongoing internship opportunities are listed below.
-In addition, students have interned at the Colorado General Assembly, local lobbying firms, political campaigns, and private law firms.
-National and international internships have included the U.S. State Department in Ireland, Italy, Germany, Argentina, and Washington, D.C., a multi-national mining company in Peru, the offices of Members of the U.S. Congress in Washington, D.C. and lobbying firms in D.C.
+In addition to those, national and international internships have included the U.S. State Department in Ireland, Italy, Germany, Argentina, and Washington, D.C., a multi-national mining company in Peru, the offices of Members of the U.S. Congress in Washington, D.C. and lobbying firms in D.C.

 Three-credit internships require a minimum of 135 hours for the semester (or nine hours per week for 15 weeks); you should be aware, however, that many internships require more hours per week, usually 12-15, but typically offer very flexible schedules.
 Students may earn up to 13 credits through the internship program, but only three credits will fulfill requirements of the Political Science major or minor or the International Affairs major.
 Once you have found an internship it must be approved by Professor Olivo before you can register for PSCI 392: Internship.
 Any questions (or requests for some applications) should be directed to Professor Olivo at firstname.lastname@example.org